 To understand how much you should be paying, you’ll need to have an idea of your average electricity usage.
 To get an accurate estimate of this, we recommend using our handy energy consumption calculator.

 - What’s the average electricity consumption?
 Although your final energy costs will depend on a number of factors, the industry standard to calculate average annual electricity usage is generally accepted as follows:

 - Small house or flat with one or two bedrooms: 1,800kWh

 - Large house with four bedrooms or more: 4,300kWh

 Once you have a clear understanding of your electricity usage, you’ll be able to calculate how much you should be spending on your bills.

-For our example, we’ll be using a three-bedroom house in the south of England with an average electricity consumption of 3,100kWh.
-It’s worth noting that electricity prices do vary by region, so your own average electric bill may work out cheaper or more expensive.
+For our example, we’ll be using a three-bedroom house in the south of England with an average electricity consumption of 2,900kWh.
+As we saw above, electricity prices do vary by region, so your own average electric bill may work out cheaper or more expensive.

 In addition to the unit rate, your electricity bill also contains a standing charge, which is a daily fee to cover operating costs such as maintaining the national gas grid and other related charges.
 This part of your bill stays the same no matter how much electricity you use.